 FAQ’s

-• I have been working in and around mental health since 2015, first as a social worker, and now in mental health.
+• I have been working in and around mental health since 2015, first as a social worker, and now as a therapist.
 I’ve learned a lot, and I feel confident in what I know.
+I am always up for learning more.
 I will also be the first to tell you I don’t know everything, but I’ll go hunting when i don’t know an answer.

 • Things may feel off.
 Maybe you don’t understand your symptoms or your diagnosis.
 That’s okay.
 That’s why I’m here to help.
 You aren’t broken, you’re just going through some things.
 Good therapy asks questions that bring the answers you have inside you to the surface.
 I’m just here to help you find what you already know.